lovetaneja/elasticsearch/README.md

         }
       }

-# STEP 4:Developed a Microservice which invoke Amazon Elastic Search Service
+# STEP 4: Developed a Microservice which invoke Amazon Elastic Search Service

   Following Technologies (with their latest versions) have been used to develop a microservice.